This section of the website provides specific information about three assessment measures that have been discussed in previous sections.

 To register to use these instruments, send an email to Dr. Kass with the following information:

-1) Planned Purpose: Explain if you applying as a professional, institution, or private individual.
+1) Planned Purpose: Explain whether you are applying as a professional, institution, or private individual.

 3) Contact Information: Name, Address, Email, Cellphone